SophieSnoww/Zenith/Minecraft.md

 > Custom

-Customizable worlds are worlds that take JSON data (See [What is JSON?](#what-is-json)), which changes how existing dimensions generate, and can also add entirely new dimensions.
+Customizable worlds take JSON data (See [What is JSON?](#what-is-json)), which changes how existing dimensions generate, and can also add entirely new dimensions.
 This is a pretty complicated process, and definitely isn't for any new players.
 (See [Custom Worlds](#custom-worlds))

 ---